-B1 – Intraoperative Navigation of Multimodal Sensors
+B1 – Navigation and Localization of Multimodal Sensors

 Research Area B: Modeling & Classification